paragonie/paseto/docs/01-Protocol-Versions/README.md

 This document describes the cryptography and encoding rules for PAST protocol versions, to assist in cross-platform library development.

+# Rules for Current and Future Protocol Versions

+1. Everything must be authenticated.
+Attackers should never be allowed the opportunity to alter messages freely.
+   * If encryption is specified, unauthenticated modes (e.g. AES-CBC) are forbidden.
+   * The nonce or initialization vector must be covered by the authentication tag, not just the ciphertext.
+2. Non-deterministic and stateful signature schemes (e.g. ECDSA without RFC 6979, XMSS) are forbidden.
+3. Public-key cryptography must be IND-CCA2 secure to be considered for inclusion.
+   * This means no RSA with PKCS1v1.5 padding, textbook RSA, etc.

+# Versions

 ## Version 1: Compatibility Mode

 * **`v1.auth`**: Symmetric Authentication: